7 Potent Ingredients Every Supplement Nerd Should Know About

 This one?
 OK as discussed!

 Sugar snobs believe Highly Branched Cyclic Dextrin (HBCD) is far superior to plain maltodextrins.

 Ingredient #7 - Highly Branched Cyclic Dextrin (HBCD): The "Superior Sugar"HBCD is a fancy-pants sounding carbohydrate source that "sugar snobs" (I feel erroneously) believe is far superior to plain maltodextrins due to "higher osmolarity" (cough, cough!) of HBCD.

 So HBCD is a snob's carb.
-Of course it's OK for use as a dietary ingredient, right?
+Of course, it's OK for use as a dietary ingredient, right?
 WRONG!
 HBCD's are SYNTHETICALLY derived by enzymatic re-arrangement of amylopectin.
 HBCD is NOT NATURALLY OCCURRING.
-Because HBCD's are considered "chemically modified" amylopectins, they would not normally be acceptable as a dietary ingredient on their face.
+Because HBCD's are considered "chemically modified" amylopectins, they would not normally be accepted as a dietary ingredient on their face.

 However, one company in Japan has managed to make their HBCD GRAS by self-affirmation (perfectly legal & acceptable) so long as the dose does not exceed 25g per day.
 So yes, this is OK (apparently up to 25g per day) for use as a dietary ingredient.
 However, just remember that HBCD is considered as synthetic as any artificial sweetener or flavor from a legal standpoint, in my opinion.

-As a notice of disclaimer, I have significant awarded and pending IP holdings in the USA related to a different carbohydrate, isomaltulose.
+As a notice of disclaimer, I have significantly awarded and pending IP holdings in the USA related to a different carbohydrate, isomaltulose.

 Editor's note: Bruce Kneller is the Chief Formulator for Giant Sports Supplements.
 Tiger Fitness stocks the complete line of Giant Sports products.
 Click here to purchase supplements from this top quality line.